 The Trading Price of Our Common Stock Is Volatile.
 The trading price of our common stock has been subject to wide fluctuations in the past.
+In 2000, our Class A common stock has traded at prices as low as \$4 3/16 per share and as high as \$29 7/16 per share.
 We may not be able to increase or sustain the current market price of our common stock in the future.
 As such, you may not be able to resell your shares of common stock at or above the price you paid for them.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to:

-- . quarterly variations in operating results; - . shortages announced by suppliers; - announcements of technological innovations or new products by our competitors, customers or us; - . acquisitions or businesses, products or technologies; - . changes in pending litigation or new litigation; - . changes in investor perceptions;
+- . quarterly variations in operating results; - . our ability to control costs and improve cash flow; - . shortages announced by suppliers; - announcements of technological innovations or new products by our competitors, customers or us;

-- . our ability to spin-off any business unit; - . applications or product enhancements by us or by our competitors; and - changes in earnings estimates or investment recommendations by securities analysts.
+- . acquisitions or businesses, products or technologies; - . changes in pending litigation or new litigation; - . changes in investor perceptions; - . our ability to spin-off any business unit; - . applications or product enhancements by us or by our competitors; and - changes in earnings estimates or investment recommendations by securities analysts.